johnvhedtke/exercise/docsnew.md

 This is a test file.
 It's a silly test file.
+Change to line 1

 It's for Exercise #7.
 It's now for Exercise 9.

 Twas brillig.
+Ghange to line 3

 And the slithy toves.